4 Essential Tips for Caring for Your Child’s Orthodontics Retainer

 This is especially important, as kids with braces may need to brush more often to keep everything clean.

-Lastly, remind your child to stay hydrated by drinking water while using the retainer, but limit sugary drinks to prevent staining and plaque buildup.
+Lastly, remind your child to stay hydrated by drinking water while using the retainer, but limit sugary drinks to prevent staining and decay.

-By following these daily care routines, you can help ensure your child’s retainer stays in excellent condition, effectively supporting their orthodontic treatment.
+By following these tips, you can help ensure the retainer stays in excellent condition, effectively supporting their orthodontic treatment.
 It’s worth noting that many parents overlook these care practices, which can lead to complications.
 Avoiding common mistakes, like using hot water or abrasive toothpaste, is key to maintaining cleanliness and longevity.
-With the right care, you can feel confident that your child’s orthodontic journey is on the right track.
+With proper care, you can feel confident that your child’s orthodontic journey is on the right track.

 Follow the arrows to see each step in caring for your child's retainer.
 Each box represents an action to keep the retainer clean and effective - from rinsing to checking for damage.